jmuganga54/r_for_health_data_science/4. Handling data_ the Tidyverse/README.md

 ### 3.6 Further Reading

 * **Data Structures in R**
   See [Chapter 4 of *R for Data Science*](https://bookdown.org/rdpeng/rprogdatascience/r-nuts-and-bolts.html) for a detailed explanation of data structures.

 * **Subsetting R Objects**
   See [Chapter 9 of *R for Data Science*](https://bookdown.org/rdpeng/rprogdatascience/subsetting-r-objects.html) for an in-depth guide on subsetting objects in R.

-## Summary

-In this session, we learned how to assign values to variables in R using `<- (preferred)` or `=`, and why variable names should avoid reserved functions like c or mean.
-We explored basic summary functions `(length(), mean(), summary())` and how R works with vectors, including subsetting with `[ ]`, and combining them into matrices using `cbind()` and `rbind()`.

-We saw that R uses 1-based indexing and that all elements in a matrix must be of the same type.

-We then moved on to data frames, which are more flexible since each column can be a different type.
-We practiced exploring them with functions like `summary(), head(), nrow(),` and selecting columns using `$ or [ , ]`.
-We also noted that `$` is useful for working with a single column, such as analyzing, plotting, or creating new columns.

-Finally, we learned that R has many `built-in datasets` accessible with `data()`, and we can explore them with `?DatasetName`.
-For deeper study, R for Data Science `Chapter 4` covers data structures and `Chapter 9` explains subsetting in more detail.